Course Codes

 HIST 107 - Trekking through Asia

 Welcome to the "Asian Century."
 Asia has re-emerged as the center of the world, after a brief hiatus that started in the 18th century.
 With histories and religious traditions stretching back three millennia, today as we see cultures across Asia have transformed in ways to meet the demands of our rapidly changing world.
 China, Japan, and India are three of the world's top economies.
 Asia contains six of the world's ten largest countries, and is home to over half of the world's population and two of the world's major religions, Hinduism and Buddhism.
 For decades Asian countries have been leaders in global manufacturing, and Asian universities are now renowned centers for scientific and medical innovation.
 Fifty percent of the declared nuclear-weapon states are also in the region.
 Simply put, Asia matters a great deal!
 In this course, we trek through the Asian past and present, exploring this vast and vibrant region.
 Through writings and travelogues that documented the peoples and lands of places stretching from the Sea of Japan to Persia, and from Java to the Mediterranean Sea, we will learn about the cultural systems that helped shape Asian societies.
 We will consider how these traditions contributed to and were changed by historical interactions in Asia itself and in relationship to the rest of the world.
 Join us on the journey!
+Prerequisite: Open to First Year and Sophomore students only, or open to ASN, HIST, and INRL majors and minors, or permission of instructor.

-- 02 LEC TR 11:30 AM-1 PM; Yoshikawa
+• 01 LEC TR 11:30 AM-1 PM; Yoshikawa

 HIST 111 - Topics in Introduction to American History: American Conflict

 These courses investigate different topics, but they all explore critical episodes or themes in American history to help you: 1) understand the complex nature of the historical record; 2) engage in historical inquiry, research, and analysis; 3) craft historical narrative and argument; and 4) practice historical thinking in order to better understand and engage with present-day society.
 Open to all students.
 (Offered every semester.)
+Prerequisite: Open to First Year and Sophomore students only, or HIST majors and minors.

-- 01 LEC MWF 10:50-11:50 AM; Free
+• 01 LEC MWF 10:50-11:50 AM

 HIST 151 - Food Systems in History

 This course traces the historical emergence of the contemporary world food system.
 Students briefly examine the transition from hunter-gathering to Neolithic village agriculture, the differentiation between steppe agriculture and steppe nomadism in ancient Eurasia and the medieval agricultural systems of East Europe and Asia.
 In the second half, students examine the development of the present-day global food system since 1500.
 An important course goal is to understand the meaning of changes in the food systems for individual lives.
+Prerequisite: Open to First Year or Sophomore students only, or HIST and ENV majors and minors.

-- 01 LEC MWF 8:30-9:30 AM; Whitten
+• 01 LEC MWF 9:40-10:40 AM; Whitten

 HIST 227 - African-American History I

 This course traces the history of Africans and their descendants in America from the 17th century through the Civil War.
 Topics include the slave trade from Africa to the English colonies in North America; establishment of the slave system and slave laws in the 17th century; the evolution of slavery and slave culture in the 18th century; transformations in African American life during the Revolutionary age; the experience of free blacks in the North and South; black society in the Old South; black abolitionism; the Civil War; and Emancipation.
-(Offered annually)
+(Harris, offered annually)

-- 01 LEC TR 1:10-2:40 PM; Gayle
+• 01 LEC TR 1:10-2:40 PM; Whitten

 international relations